carlosp420/nymphalidae_diversification/MS.md

 diversification rates are significant if they are found at the same node in at least 95% of the trees.
 We also expected to find similar r and epsilon values across the 1000 trees for the nodes where changes in diversification tempo occurs.
-We let MEDUSA estimate up to 25 turnover points in our trees.
+To select among increasingly complex alternative models, we considered an AICc threshold of 7.8 units as the limit for a significantly better fit of the model.
+We let MEDUSA estimate up to 25 turnover points in our trees as the maximum number of shifts found in all trees was only 21.

 ### Effect of the quality of posterior distribution of trees on MEDUSA and Multi-MEDUSA
 We tested the effect of topology uncertainty and width of confidence intervals